 A two-group comparison using univariate and then multivariate analysis and a logistic regression will be performed to estimate the associations between an adapted antibiotic therapy and the other variables.
 The Odds-Ratio and p-value of each test will be reported.
 Only the variables with a p-value lower than 0.2 will be retained to perform the multivariate analyses.
 In addition to the presentation of the multivariate analyses, the most efficient multivariate model will be presented after a top-down selection of only those variables with a p-value less than 0.05.
 Stratified analyses will be conducted to identify potential confounders (comparison of crude and adjusted Odds-Ratios) and interaction factors (Wald's test of homogeneity).

 These analyses will be performed using the Chi-squared test or Fisher's exact test for qualitative variables, and the Student's t test or the Mann-Whitney test (depending on the nature of the variable or the size of the sample) for quantitative variables.
 A significance level of less than 0.05 is considered associated.

+Patient survival will be calculated from the date of admission until in-hospital death, based on the Kaplan–Meier method.
+Follow-up will be censored at 14 days and 28 days.
+Survival distributions were compared by the log-rank test.
+Variables independently associated with survival were identified with a Cox regression model based on relative hazard with a 95% confidence interval.

 Missing data and outliers